 - The Uploaded Evidence Library provides a summary of all uploaded evidence you have used.
 Each document you upload as supporting evidence in the Standards and Requirements of Affiliation sections will be added to your Evidence library.
 This offers you an alternative to uploading a document each time you wish to use it as supporting evidence.

-- The Roadmap URLs tab allows you to provide up to five URLs to campus documents, such as Handbooks, Catalogs, and Strategic Plans.
+- The Evidence Inventory URLs tab allows you to provide up to five URLs to campus documents, such as Handbooks, Catalogs, and Strategic Plans.
 Please do not include URLs in your institution’s Self-Study Report.
 However, you may use URLs and external hyperlinks in your Federal Compliance documentation.

 Finally, you will use the Additional Documents tab to upload documents requested by the review team prior to or during the on-site visit.
 After submitting your final Self-Study Report, and upon request by the Review Team, you may submit additional documents up to seven days after the conclusion of the team visit.
 The team chair will include a list the Additional Documents you need to upload in the team report.